dario907/DiscordModerationBot/README.md

 # Discord Moderation Bot

-A powerful Discord bot for server moderation and utility features.
+A powerful Discord bot for server moderation, anti-raid, and utility features.

 ## Features